Skip to content

 2015-06-23]

---end_date TEXT end date, fmt('2015-12-22') [default:
+--end_date TEXT end date, fmt('2015-12-22').
+If None, the

 -n, --lim_perc_cloud INTEGER Maximum cloudiness in SENTINEL dates